Army vs. UMass NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Army's games this season have gone over 56.5 points four of nine times.
+- Army and its opponents have gone over the current 56.5-point total in four of nine games (44.4%) this season.

-- The two teams combine to average 51.4 points per game, 5.1 less than the over/under in this contest.
+- The two teams combine to average 51.4 points per game, 5.1 less than the total in this contest.

-- This contest's over/under is 11.7 points lower than the 68.2 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 68.2 points per game, 11.7 more than this contest's over/under.

-- The Black Knights and their opponents score an average of 48.3 points per game, 8.2 fewer than Saturday's total.
+- Black Knights games have an average total of 48.3 points this season, 8.2 fewer than Saturday's over/under.

-- The 56.5-point over/under for this game is 1.3 points below the 57.8 points per game average total in Minutemen games this season.
+- The 57.8 PPG average total in Minutemen games this season is 1.3 points more than this game's over/under.

 Army Stats and Trends

-- In Army's nine games this year, it has five wins against the spread.
+- Army has five wins against the spread in nine games this year.

 - This season, the Black Knights won ATS in their only game as a favorite of 37 points or more.

-- Army is 1-2 against the spread and 2-1 overall this season when the team puts up more than 44.0 points.
+- When Army puts up more than 44.0 points, it is 1-2 against the spread and 2-1 overall.

-- In games that Army amasses over 477.2 yards, the team is 1-2 against the spread and 2-1 overall.
+- In games that Army churns out over 477.2 yards, the team is 1-2 against the spread and 2-1 overall.

 - The Black Knights have turned the ball over seven times this season, three fewer than the Minutemen have forced (10).